 At the Opéra de Lausanne, she has performed in: La Cenerentola (1986), La finta giardi niera (1989), Il cappello di paglia di Firenze (2006) and La fille du régiment (2016).

 Franco Pomponi began his vocal studies in Chicago, before continuing them at the Juillard School in New York where he won the prestigious De Rosa Prize.
-He made his debut at the Lyric Opera of Chicago in the roles of Malatesta (Don Pasquale) and Mercutio (Romeo and Juliet).
-Subsequently, he was invited by the Metropolitan Opera and NYCO in New York, the Spoleto Festival in Charleston, as well as in Portland, Toronto, New Orleans, Santa Fe, San Diego.
-In Europe, he sings in Marseille, Brussels, Palermo, Cagliari, Moscow, Madrid, Geneva, Budapest, Zurich and at the Liceu.
-His repertoire includes the roles of Escamillo (Carmen), the Four Devils (The Tales of Hoffmann), Stanley Kowalski (A Streetcar Named Desire), Ford (Falstaff) as well as the title roles of Don Giovanni, Hamlet, Sweeney Todd and Nixon in China.
+He made his debut at the Lyric Opera in Chicago as Malatesta (Don Pasquale) and Mercutio (Romeo and Juliet).
+He was subsequently invited to the Metropolitan Opera and the NYCO in New York, the Spoleto Charleston Festival as well as in Portland, Toron- to, New Orleans, Santa Fe, and San Diego.
+In Europe, he has performed in Marseille, Brussels, Palermo, Cagliari, Moscow, Madrid, Geneva, Budapest, Zurich and at the Liceu.
+His repertoire includes the roles of Es Camillo (Carmen), the Four Devils (The Tales of Hoffmann), Stanley Kowalski (A Streetcar Named Desire), Ford (Falstaff) as well as the title roles in Don Giovanni, Hamlet, Sweeney Todd and Nixon in China.

 At the Opéra de Lausanne, he has performed in: L’Aiglon (2013).

 French-Italian mezzo-soprano born in Milan, Beatrice Nani joined the Haute Ecole de Musique de Lausanne in 2014 in Brigitte Balleys’ class and obtained her Master’s degree in 2019.
 She is currently perfecting her skills with Marie-Ange Todorovitch and Jeanne-Michele Charbonnet.
 Passionate about theater, she trained with Gaëlle Bourgeois and Fiona Chauvin in Paris, and received valuable advice from Thierry Pillon, Jean-Yves Ruf and Shin Iglesias.